-Economic & Financial Threat Program
+Economic & Financial Statecraft Program

 In this era of unprecedented global interdependence, international economic and financial (E&F) relations have become an integral part of every nation’s foreign policy.
 While the world’s interconnectedness has produced tremendous gains in economic prosperity, it has also created a complex array of security threats and vulnerabilities in state to state relations.
 Some of these threats emanate from the use of economic and financial statecraft by adversaries.
 For example, they can take the form of seemingly commercial business endeavors, often carried out by state-controlled enterprises but designed to compromise a targeted country.